Sujoy09/Sujoy09/README.md

 - 👋 Hi, I’m Sujoy Roy
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, HTML5, CSS, Javascript and also MySQL.
 - 💞️ I’m looking to collaborate on Web and App Development Projects
 - 📫 How to reach me - my mail - roysujoy704@gmail.com